Stop Building AI for AI's Sake — How VC Mindset Transforms Product Evaluation

 - What breaks it, who gets hurt when it breaks, and how is that contained?

-- What does it cost to own — not to buy, to own — including the maintenance nobody budgets for?
+- What does it cost to own — including the maintenance nobody budgets for?

 Why finance got here first